These instructions explain how to embed iframe code in flexible assets.

 - Click Flexible Asset Types from the sidebar.

 - Click the (pencil icon) to the right of the flexible asset you'd like to add your iframe content to.

 - On the next screen, scroll down and click the + New field button.

 - Give the new field a name ("Network Diagram") and choose the field's attributes, selecting Textbox as the kind of field.

 - Click Save to save your changes to the flexible asset type.

 To embed your third-party iframe code in a flexible asset:

 - Make sure you follow the instructions for publishing your content that's recommended by the third-party platform.
 Any content will have to be published to the web first.

 - Copy the <iframe> embed code provided by the third-party source.
 The example below is HTML code to embed a diagram from Lucidchart:

-- From IT Glue, open the flexible asset you want to copy the embed code to.
+- In IT Glue, open the flexible asset where you would like to embed the iframe code.